RebeccaSY/InteractiveArchitecture/README.md

 # Time Warp Architecture Journey in VR
-**A journey through the architectural evolution in various parts of the world**
+**This immersive VR project offers a journey through the architectural evolution in various parts of the world.
+The experience illustrates the relationship between architecture, nature, and humanity, exploring details often ignored in our daily lives.
+Leveraging the advantages of VR to overcome temporal and spatial constraints, users are immersed in virtual architectural landscapes that traverse time and space.
+Interactivity enables users to closely examine intricate details, appreciate commonalities and differences, allowing participants to uncover the stories embedded in each element.**

 ## Technique: